 - I will serve as a Campus Security Authority (CSA) as defined in the Clery Act.
-As a CSA, I will annually complete and submit a campus safety and crime reporting log to the Office of Activities & Engagement.
-[Information will be emailed to you regarding this responsibility.]
+As a CSA, I will annually complete the Clery Training requirements as well as complete and submit a complete and submit a CSA Crime Statistic Report, when necessary.

 - I have taken the online Title IX Training, required of all MSU employees.

 Listed below are different roles which, at one time or another, may be filled by an advisor.
 Find an advisor who meets the needs of your group.

 - Be well informed of all plans and activities of the organization, and attend formal activities, as available.